weiserlab/ambuj/cs4222_assignment2.md

 We will announce details regarding submission and evaluation.

-Grading/demonstrate should be completed by TBA.
+Grading/demonstrate should be completed by 3rd March 2023.

-Late penalty is 10% per day after TBA.
+Late penalty is 10% per day after 3rd March 2023.